-We can all sense our kids needs if we listen with our hearts.
+We can all sense our kids’ needs if we listen with our hearts.
 I think most babies find it difficult to digest milk and food until they mature.
 They have various episodes of fussing crying and not sleeping.
 This is actually very typical.
-Of course we think our child is the exception and without a doubt the worst case.
+Of course, we think our child is the exception and without a doubt the worst case.
 Again most if not all parents experience many of the same issues.
 The hardest thing to do is give of ourselves with time and patience.
-Instead we like to hope a medicine or certain food or way of doing something will make it all better.
+Instead, we like to hope a medicine or certain food or way of doing something will make it all better.
 Time makes things better and patience helps us get through the rough times.
 Consulting a professional is obviously needed at times but trust yourself once in a while because you know and understand more than you think.

 There are some unusual cases but most babies cry without reason so it appears.
 Dealing with it is our job.
 Sometimes there are no shortcuts.
 When instincts are not consulted, there is the likelihood of confusion.
-As advanced as we are academically, we have fallen backwards in truly connecting to our natural sixth sense aptitudes.
-I think it isn’t in style and appears stupid to use them instead of our hard learned advancements in science.
+As advanced as we are academically, we have fallen backward in truly connecting to our natural sixth sense aptitudes.
+I think it isn’t in style and appears stupid to use them instead of our hard-learned advancements in science.
 We do have the ability to solve many of our own problems.
 Combing science with intuitive thought processes allows us the benefit of input from both worlds.

 It is okay to divert from the norm

 We don’t have to worry that our schedule is not as perfect as another.
 None of us are robots including the kids.
 Just because someone tells you it is okay for a 4 or 5-year-old to play on the street, if they have been taught how to safely cross, it still doesn’t make it true.
 What we need to get back to is our inner wisdom.
 If we don’t perceive something as correct, then we don’t have to follow the crowd.
 Until we are confident with certain decisions, refuse to be bullied into compliance.
 Kids train, eat regular foods, exhibit athletic ability, walk and talk at various points in their lives.
 The time frame is unimportant.
-Their comfort as well as our own contentment is very crucial to being successful.
+Their comfort, as well as our own contentment, is very crucial to being successful.